Baháʼí Faith in Poland: Lidia Zamenhof

-Around 1925 Zamenhof became a member of the Baháʼí Faith.
+Around 1925, Zamenhof became a member of the Baháʼí Faith.
 Zamenhof was the official representative of the religion to the dedication of the monument erected upon the grave of her father in Warsaw in 1926.
 Some Canadian Baháʼís visited Poland in the early 1930s while Zamenhof went to the United States in late 1937 to teach the religion as well as Esperanto.
-In December 1938 she returned to Poland, where she continued to teach and translated Baháʼu'lláh and the New Era, (see John Esslemont), Hidden Words and Some Answered Questions.
+In December 1938 she returned to Poland, where she continued to teach and translated Baháʼu'lláh and the New Era (see John Esslemont), The Hidden Words and Some Answered Questions.
 While Zamenhof worked on the translations publication was delayed and accomplished out of France by a Polish nephew of Anne Lynch then in a Swiss internment camp for Polish officers.
-In the second half of 1938 Zamenhof had been a major influence of the conversion of the first known Ukrainian becoming a Baháʼí, who was living in eastern Poland at the time.
+In the second half of 1938 Zamenhof was a major influence of the conversion of the first known Ukrainian becoming a Baháʼí, who was living in eastern Poland at the time.
 Zamenhof mentions there were five Baháʼís in Poland in August 1939.
 Contact was made in 1947 with nine individuals investigating the religion mostly through Esperantist writings.
 One of them offered Zamenhof a hiding place she had declined.
-She was arrested and eventually killed at the Treblinka extermination camp in autumn 1942.
+She was arrested and eventually killed at the Treblinka extermination camp in the autumn of 1942.